jamesdesigns/james-final-vue/README.md

 ### 2. Code encapsulated as single-file components
+All the code has been encapsulated and reside in single-file components.

 ### 3. Code created and managed with real development tools
 This entire application has been created and managed with real development tools such as, Vuetify, axios, vuelidate, vuex, and more.